 Teaching English as a Foreign Language (TEFL) Teacher

-1. Building counterpart teacher capacity by facilitating teaching Communities of Practice and co-teaching classes.
+1. Building counterpart teacher capacity by co-teaching classes and facilitating teacher Communities of Practice.

 2. Improving student achievement in English.

 3. Encouraging community engagement in school improvement and student learning.

 You do not need to be an experienced teacher to succeed in this role, as you will be enrolled in the Peace Corps TEFL Certificate Program and you will co-teach with a Beninese teacher.
 This program provides 120 hours of standardized training and practice teaching along with 2 years of supervised teaching experience, and upon successful completion of program requirements, you will earn a Peace Corps TEFL Certificate.
 The Certificate program is validated by SupportEd in Washington, DC, and is a recognized TEFL credential for teaching both in the U.S. and abroad.

 • Co-teaching 4-5 middle school English classes per year, with class sizes ranging from 40-70 students, using student-centered teaching methods to encourage critical thinking and prepare students for national examinations.
 This amounts to approximately 25 – 30 hours of work each week, including some secondary activities.

 • Collaborating with your local co-teachers to co-plan your lessons, quizzes, and exams.

 • Motivating students to learn English by integrating relevant themes such as gender equity, malaria prevention, food security, and hygiene & sanitation.